bilalsdd94/home-points-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#NOTE: This is my first Learning Project as a React developer.
+#NOTE: This project is under development.

 1-First you need to create folder